 - Ask a doctor a question free online

 - Blocked vertebral artery symptoms

-- Symptoms of blocked carotid artery in neck
+- Symptoms of a blocked carotid artery in the neck

 - Symptoms of blocked artery neck shoulder arm